marctollis/macrogenetics/README.md

 To check if this worked, cd into macse_aligned directory and run: find . -type d -empty This will list out any empty directories that may have been missed by the array, and you can run macse individually on those.

+We chose MACSE as an aligner since it creates codon-based alignments, which are more robust for many downstream population genetics analyses.
+Something like MAFFT done serially could theoretically be much quicker, but we still think a MACSE SLURM array is worth it.
+For a recent analysis of a few thousand species, 99.999% of the MACSE alignments finished within a few minutes, and the largest and most complex ones finshed within a few short hours.